 In any case Tumblr has huge shortcomings when it comes to community discussion, since "reblogging" is a weak replacement for direct replies and is hard for other people to follow without special effort; forget threaded or collocated conversation like in email or a message board or journal community.

 Also, it is frustrating to me as non-animal-kin that the "otherkin" population there is dominated by animal-kin and therians.
 I agree that therians can be considered a kind of otherkin in the broad sense of being non-human, and there is definitely community history of some folk moving in both circles, but it makes it hard to find the mythic types, because animal folks have always been more populous overall than mythics.
 I would love to see more elves, faery, and sidhe over there.
 (I begin to see the need for a more-specific term like "faeborn" or "mythic" to desginate exactly this category of mythical-magical folk...)

 Meetups or "mini-meets" are short in-person events typically lasting a few hours.

 The general Otherkin meetup page at Meetup.com may help you find a local group for meetups.

-Otherkin can also sometimes be found at various other kinds of conventions, such as:
+Otherkin can also sometimes be found at various other kinds of festivals or conventions, such as:

 Back to the main otherkin page